alexbilbie/alexbilbie.github.com/_posts/2012-11-15-introducing-mongoqb.md

 A few years ago I released a [MongoDB library](https://github.com/alexbilbie/codeigniter-mongodb-library) for the [CodeIgniter](http://codeigniter.com/) PHP framework which has become quite popular thanks to it's likeness to CodeIgniter's query builder library.

 I've just spent the last week travelling and to keep myself occupied I spent some time re-architecting the library's code; removing the framework dependancy, making it [Composer](http://getcomposer.org/) friendly and adding a full suite of unit tests.
+Check out the code on Github - [https://github.com/alexbilbie/MongoQB](https://github.com/alexbilbie/MongoQB).

 ## Install via Packagist and Composer